chinamike65/hugo-tuolesi/content/book4/book4en.md

 ---

-The fourth of the series "Treasures of the Fahai" in Tuole Temple
+The fourth of the series "Dharma Ocean Treasures" in Tuole Temple

 **Continued from Dharma Ocean Treasures (3)**